 Below is my list of essential camera gear for travel bloggers and influencers.
 I don’t know what I’d do without these!

 Editing in Adobe Lightroom had a significant effect on my photography.
-I previously was editing jpeg files on free iPhone apps but decided it was time to give RAWS a try and switch over to Adobe software.
+I previously was editing jpeg files on free iPhone apps but decided it was time to give RAWS a try and switch over to Adobe Creative Cloud.
 I’m happy I did!

 To edit all of my photos, I use a combination of Adobe Lightroom and Adobe Photoshop.
 You can get both programs with Adobe’s Photography Suite.

-I LOVE my Mac.
+I LOVE my Apple MacBook Pro.
 It has become a staple part of my photography gear.
 I was previously a PC user but switched over because MacBooks are faster and have more capabilities when it comes to what we creative folks need.

 The 13″ retina display also assures that I am viewing my images to the highest quality, allowing me to make the best edits possible.